Hideki Sakamoto

 Hideki Sakamoto (坂本 英城, Sakamoto Hideki) is a Japanese music composer, best known for his contributions in video games.
 He serves as the representative director of Noisycroak, a Tokyo-based sound design company focused on game soundtracks.
-Echochrome II has been accepted into the Guinness Book of World Records for the longest single musical track that lasts 75 minutes and 7 seconds in video game music history.
+Echochrome II holds the Guinness World Record for the longest single musical track in a video game, lasting 75 minutes and 7 seconds.

 Early life and education

 Sakamoto started playing classical piano at the age of 4.
-He graduated from WASEDA University in 2004.
+He graduated from Waseda University in 2004.